alb09/hugo-knowledge-base/content/posts/remapping-the-y-and-z-key-while-switching-us-ansi-and-de-iso-keyboard-layout.md

 ## How I switch between layouts
-sxhkd (Hotkey Daemon): switch between us ansi and de with a key binding
+sxhkd (Hotkey Daemon): Switch between us ansi and de with a key binding

 The config: `~/.config/sxhkd/sxhkdrc`